microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/orgcontact-getmemberobjects.md

 # orgContact: getMemberObjects

 Return all of the groups that this [organizational contact](../resources/orgcontact.md) is a member of.
 The check is transitive.
-Note: Organizational contacts cannot be members of directory roles, so no directory roles will be returned.
+Organizational contacts cannot be members of directory roles.
+No directory roles will be returned.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).